 Prerequisites: Associate degree or diploma in nursing plus RN license.

-NURS 3013, NURS 3025, NURS 3033, NURS 3043, all with a minimum grade of "C".
+NURS 3013, NURS 3025, NURS 3033, NURS 3034.

 Description: Examination of selected leadership and management theories and processes critical to a work environment that is efficient, effective, and committed to quality nursing care.
 Emphasis on the key skills employed by successful nurse leaders/managers.
 Utilizes a clinical component to prepare graduates for an entry position into the professional nurse manager role.
 Previously offered as NURS 4033.